Updated:

 He went a notch higher to discuss the idea that nuclear weapons are more alarming owing to the second nuclear age.
 The rate at which nuclear weapons are produced in the modern international system is alarming and more dangerous to the sovereignty of the state (Gavin 9).
 On their part, Albright and Hinderstein observed that certain organizations are responsible for the smuggling of weapons of mass destruction, which is extremely dangerous to the existence of the state.

-They pinpointed A. Q Khan Organization as the major distributor of weapon of mass destruction[7].
+They pinpointed A. Q Khan Organization as the major distributor of weapons of mass destruction.
 The organization was formed in 1970s in Pakistan to engage in gas centrifuge program (Albright and Hinderstein 112).
 However, the organization overstepped its mandate when it started producing nuclear energy and weapons of mass destruction.

-The national strategy for homeland security report released in 2007 suggested that the US government has to develop the technology sector if it were to contain the influence of world aggressors, such as Iran and North Korea.
+The National Strategy for Homeland Security report released in 2007 suggested that the US government has to develop the technology sector if it were to contain the influence of world aggressors, such as Iran and North Korea.
 The field of research should be developed because it supports the strategies that the government designs in keeping off the threats posed by weapons of mass destruction.

-Even though, some scholars are of the view that the topic on weapons of mass destruction should stop because the weapons have never existed in the international system, global powers should develop mechanisms to counter the spread of nuclear technology.
+Even though some scholars are of the view that the topic on weapons of mass destruction should stop because the weapons have never existed in the international system, global powers should develop mechanisms to counter the spread of nuclear technology.
 Such scholars note that even though Iran and North Korea are accused of possessing nuclear power, they have not been in a position to develop weapons of mass destruction.

 Conclusion